-The buoy authorized under this lease may require more frequent inspection and maintenance to ensure it is not displaced during storm events.
+Shoreline structures and moorings authorized under this lease may require more frequent inspection and maintenance to ensure they are not displaced during storm events.
 Watercraft moored to buoys, piers, or docks are also vulnerable to damage from high wind events and excessive waves.